csc-training/openacc/docs/06-Multiple-GPUs.md

       two sockets (that nodes typically have)
     - Read the user guide of the system for details how to do this!
 - In the code a portable and robust solution is to use MPI3 shared memory communicators to split the GPUs between processes
 - Note that you can also use OpenMP to utilize all cores in the node for computations on CPU side

-# Selecting the device in MPI
+# Selecting a device with MPI

 ```c
 MPI_Comm shared;